-Anywhere from a few days to a few weeks later, you’ll receive an impression kit, which contains everything you need to make impressions and ship them back to TruSmile.
+We received our impression kit a few days after placing the order, and it was very similar to the other snap-on veneer impression kits we’ve tried.
+It contained trays for the top and bottom teeth, putty to create the molds, and instructions.
 You might not feel ready to take impressions on your own right from the start, so TruSmile offers both instructional videos and live customer support to walk you through the process.

-After you take your impressions, fill out the card included in the kit, explaining the specific issues you want to address, and take a few photos of your smile.
-Then, drop everything in the mail.
-Once TruSmile has your impressions, they’ll make sure they are accurate enough to make well-fitting veneers, and if so, they’ll start the manufacturing process.
+After you take your impressions, fill out the card included in the kit, explaining the specific issues you want to address, then drop everything in the mail.
+TruSmile will follow up with an email requesting photos of your teeth as well.
+Email your photos and once TruSmile has your impressions, they’ll make sure they are accurate enough to make well-fitting veneers.
+If so, they’ll start the manufacturing process.

 Once your veneers show up, clean them, pop them in, and check the fit.
 If everything seems good, you can start wearing them as often as you’d like.
 Whenever you aren’t wearing them, keep them in their case, and remember to brush and floss your teeth before each use.